-The activities of Stans are financed through the completion of equity offerings involving the sale of securities which generally include private placements and rights offering with the shareholders of Stans.
+The activities of Stans are financed through the completion of equity offerings involving the sale of securities which generally include private placements and rights offering with the shareholders of Stans, and litigation financing.

-As at December 31, 2014, Stans had a net working capital of \$250,928 (December 31, 2013 - \$5,403,556) comprised of cash and cash equivalents, consumables, accounts receivable, prepaid expenses and accounts payable and accrued liabilities.
+As at June 30, 2015, Stans had a negative net working capital of \$(536,419) (December 31, 2014 - \$250,928) comprised of cash, VAT receivable, prepaid expenses and other assets, and accounts payable and accrued liabilities.

 Stans does not generate revenue from operations and any significant improvements in working capital would result from the issuance of share capital.
-In 2015, Stans Energy Corp. arranged non-brokered private placements for the total gross proceeds of \$496,100.
-Stans intends to use the gross proceeds from the offering to finance the legal costs associated with the company's enforcement of the \$118-million (U.S.) award and for general corporate purposes.
+In 2015, Stans Energy Corp. arranged non-brokered private placements for the total gross proceeds of \$546,100.